Amit-Ranjan22/Tmdb-Movie-App/README.md

 WHEN: I click on either link, I am directed to its connecting page to display either movies or tv-shows
       list.

-**(2)* When I am on movie list page or tv-shows page, I am presented with an option to search for any movie with a kea-word**
+**(2)* When I am on movie list page or tv-shows page, I am presented with an option to search for any movie with a key-word**
 ------
 It's considered done<br>
 ------